leoshimo/vrs/docs/concepts.md

 ## External Commands

-`exec` invokes host programs and returns their exit status, standard output, and standard error as Lyric data. `decode` can turn common text formats into structured values.
+`exec` runs a host program and returns its exit status, stdout, and stderr.
+`decode` parses text into values:

 ```lyric
 (def result (exec "printf" "one\ntwo\n"))
 (decode :lines (get result :stdout)) # => ("one" "two")
 ```

-## Script Execution and Initialization
+## Scripts and Initialization

-`run` evaluates every top-level form in a file in a fresh process, as though the file had an implicit `begin`. `vrsd` can run an initialization script before it accepts clients; services spawned by that script continue running.
+`run` evaluates a file in a fresh process, with an implicit `begin` around its
+forms:

 ```lyric
 (run "./scripts/counter.ll")
 ```

+`vrsd --init` runs a script before accepting clients.
+Services started by the script continue running after it finishes:

 ```sh
 cargo run --bin vrsd -- --init ./scripts/init.ll